Chart Color Schemes

 Kincumber - Picketts Valley has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects expected to impact the region.
-Key projects are Frost Reserve Upgrades, Avoca Drive Upgrade at Kincumber (scheduled for completion in late 2023), Carrak Road Retail and Residential Development (commencing mid-2024), and Green Point Foreshore Masterplan & Reserve Upgrades (beginning late 2025).
+Four projects identified by AreaSearch are expected to impact the area significantly: Frost Reserve Upgrades, Avoca Drive Upgrade at Kincumber (scheduled for completion in 2023), Carrak Road Retail and Residential Development (commenced on 1st January 2022), and Green Point Foreshore Masterplan & Reserve Upgrades (approved in April 2021).

 Professional plan users can use the search below to filter and access additional projects.